 3 Now known as the Water Services Licensing (Extension of Enactments) Regulations 1997; citation changed (see note under r.
 1).

-4 On the date as at which this compilation was prepared, the Water Services Legislation Amendment and Repeal Act 2012 s.
-202(d) had not come into operation.
-It reads as follows:

-202. Other legislation repealed

-These written laws are repealed:

-(d) the Water Services Licensing (Extension of Enactments) Regulations 1997.
+4 Footnote no longer applicable.

 5 On the date as at which this compilation was prepared, the Water Services Licensing (Extension of Enactments) Amendment Regulations 2013 r.
 3 and 4 had not come into operation.
 They read as follows:

 3. Regulations amended